wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/1-introduction.md

 Microsoft is deeply inspired to enable people everywhere to do the important work of defending their communities and their organizations in an ever-evolving threat landscape.
 In this module, you'll learn about the concepts and principles of the Zero Trust model and how Microsoft 365 supports it.

-After this lesson, you'll be able to:
+After completing this module, you'll be able to:

  *  Describe the Zero Trust approach to security in Microsoft 365.
  *  Describe the principles and components of the Zero Trust security model.